reactive-python/reactpy-django/docs/src/reference/components.md

 Automatically convert a Django view into a component.

-At this time, this component works best with static views that do not rely on HTTP methods other than `GET`.
+At this time, this works best with static views that do not rely on HTTP methods other than `GET`.

-Compatible with [Function Based Views](https://docs.djangoproject.com/en/dev/topics/http/views/) and [Class Based Views](https://docs.djangoproject.com/en/dev/topics/class-based-views/).
-These views can be sync or async.
+Compatible with sync or async [Function Based Views](https://docs.djangoproject.com/en/dev/topics/http/views/) and [Class Based Views](https://docs.djangoproject.com/en/dev/topics/class-based-views/).

 === "components.py"